GaryYao-Dev/ai_agents_lab/note/Week5.md

 - Autogen is a comprehensive open-source framework for building scalable multi-agent systems.
 - It consists of Autogen Core, Autogen Agent Chat, Studio, and Magentic One, each serving different roles.
 - Autogen Core provides a generic runtime for managing messaging and coordination among distributed agents.

+### AutoGen Agent Chat Tutorial: Creating Tools and Database Integration

+#### Introduction to Autogen Agent Chat

+Welcome to week five, day one of the Autogen Agent Chat tutorial, which is the main part of Autogen.
+This framework is comparable to other agent SDKs like crew.
+Much of what we do here will look familiar because it is consistent with crew and the OpenAI agents SDK, particularly the initial step of loading the environment as usual.

+#### The Model Concept

+The first concept is the model, which is similar to concepts like language models (LM) we have encountered before.
+It acts as a wrapper around calling a large language model.
+Here, we import the `OpenAIChatCompletionClient`, which is the wrapper for the language model we will be using, GPT-4 mini.

+Creating the model client is straightforward: you simply pass in the name of your model.
+For example, you can create a client for GPT-4 mini or, alternatively, run a local model like LLaMA 3.2 using the same approach.
+This flexibility allows you to continue working locally instead of using GPT-4 mini.

+#### The Message Concept

+The second concept is the message, which is unique to Autogen Agent Chat.
+You create an object called a text message.
+For instance, a message might have the content "I'd like to go to London" with the source set as the user.

+When you run and print this message, it shows the content and the source, encapsulating the communication from the user to the agent.
+This simple structure forms the basis for message passing in the framework.

+#### The Agent Concept

+The third concept is the agent, which is similar to previous frameworks.
+We import the `AssistantAgent` class, which is the fundamental class used in Autogen Agent Chat.

+To create an agent, instantiate `AssistantAgent` with a name, such as "airline agent", provide the model client (the underlying language model), and supply a system message that acts like instructions.
+For example:

+> You are a helpful assistant for an airline.
+You give short, humorous answers.

+You can also specify streaming of results by setting the `model_client_stream` parameter.
+This creates an agent ready to process messages.

+#### Passing Messages to the Agent

+To interact with the agent, you call its `on_messages` method, passing a list of messages.
+For example, passing the message "I'd like to go to London" in a list.

+You also pass a `cancellation_token` which signals when the message processing is complete.
+This method is asynchronous, so you must `await` it.

+After processing, you can print the content of the chat message returned by the agent.
+For example, the agent might respond with a humorous answer about London weather.

+#### Example Agent Response

+When you pass the message "I'd like to go to London" to the agent configured as a helpful airline assistant, it might respond:

+> Great choice.
+Just remember, if it starts raining, it's not a sign to panic.
+It's just London welcoming you.
+Ha!

+This demonstrates the agent's ability to generate short, humorous answers as instructed.

+#### Integrating Tools: Ticket Price Lookup

+Next, we enhance the agent by integrating tools.
+We create a tool to get ticket prices, arming our agent with the ability to look up ticket prices from a SQLite database.

+We start by importing `sqlite3`, deleting any existing tickets database to start fresh, then creating a new database with a table called `cities` containing city names and round-trip prices.

+We populate the database with ticket prices for cities such as London, Paris, Rome, Madrid, Barcelona, and Berlin.

+#### Defining the Database Query Function

+We define a simple query function `get_city_price` that takes a city name as input, connects to the database, runs a `SELECT` statement to retrieve the round-trip price for that city, and returns the result.

+While this example is simplified and does not include extensive input validation or security measures, it serves as a toy example to demonstrate tool integration.

+#### Testing the Query Function

+Testing `get_city_price` with inputs like "London" and "Rome" returns prices such as 299 and 499 respectively, confirming that the database is populated and the query function works correctly.

+#### Creating a Smarter Agent with Tool Integration

+We create a new assistant agent named "smart agent" using the same model client and system message as before.
+We add the `get_city_price` function as a tool, enabling the agent to query ticket prices.

+We also set the attribute `reflect_on_tool_use` to `True`, which allows the agent to continue processing after receiving tool results, rather than returning immediately.
+This is typically the desired behavior.

+#### Lightweight Tool Integration in Autogen

+A notable advantage of Autogen is that you can pass Python functions directly as tools without requiring decorators or wrappers.
+This contrasts with other frameworks like OpenAI agents SDK or LangChain, which require additional syntax or wrappers.

+Autogen uses comments to extract tool descriptions, simplifying the integration process and reducing the learning curve.

+#### Using the Smart Agent

+We call the `on_messages` method of the smart agent, passing the same message "I'd like to go to London".
+We print the agent's inner messages, which show the function call to `get_city_price` with the city name "London", the result returned (299), and the final response from the model.

+The final response might be:

+> A round trip ticket to London will set you back 299.
+Just remember, the only thing you should pack is your sense of humor, because the weather might require it.

+This demonstrates the agent's ability to use tools and generate a humorous, informative answer.

+#### Summary

+This example highlights how simple it is to write a tool that performs a SQL call to a database and integrate it into an Autogen agent.
+The framework is quick and straightforward, and after less than ten minutes, you can become proficient at agent chat with tool integration.

+#### Key Takeaways

+- Autogen Agent Chat provides a lightweight abstraction for interacting with large language models, similar to OpenAI agents SDK.
+- The core concepts include the model client, message objects, and the assistant agent.
+- Tools can be integrated easily, such as a SQLite database query function, enabling agents to perform dynamic lookups.
+- Autogen simplifies tool integration by allowing direct use of Python functions without decorators, enhancing ease of use and reducing the learning curve.